ARION

 “Anything, please,” the mayor prompted.

 The bear looked from face to face.
 “Carson seems to be back in his right mind again, but that doesn’t excuse what he did.
 He seems very remorseful, and while he remembers everything that happened, he said he felt like a spectator while the cat within him took control; that’s the same thing Angel said.
 Yvonne is a goat and the bobcat saw her as lunch.
-He is glad he didn’t kill her, but he did ask me to kill him for what he did.
+He is glad he didn’t kill her, but he did request that we kill him for what he did.

 “Your suggestion is to just execute him?”
-Andresen asked.
+Andresen sneered.

 “Oddly enough, it isn’t – at least not directly.”